trickford/plot/README.md

 ###data

-An array of points to plot on the chart
+An array of points (arrays) to plot on the chart

     [
         [0, 3],
         [1, 1],
-        [2, 0],
+        [{pretty: "two", ugly: 2}, 0],
         [3, 6],
-        [4, 5],
+        [4, 5, "notation"],
         [5, 3]
     ]

-Currently the chart iterates through each data point and ignores the first item in each array, so a 0 data point would need to be passed for zero.

-ex: `[2, 0]` is the third data point, where 2 is ignored and 0 is how many things.

-This will be updated in the future to build the chart based on the first item in each data point, and passing zeros will be optional.
+Each point should be an array containing 2-3 items, as follows:

+#index 0 (required): The label for the point.
+Either a number/string, or if desired, an object with "pretty" and "ugly" labels.
+The pretty label will be used for label display and info box text.

+#index 1 (required): The data.
+Must be a number.
+Note the chart currently doesn't support numbers less than 0.

+#index 3 (optional): The notation (line graph only).
+This will be a string of text that tells the plugin to show a dot on a data point of interest.
+Upon hovering the dot, the text passed will be displayed in a popin (TODO).

 ###config
 A JSON object with the following parameters